HomeTrue North Blog

 “Unlike many winter resorts, the Canadian Rockies are pretty relaxed and quiet in the winter, making your time seem ultra-personal,” says Katherine Foxcroft, product manager with FreshTracks Canada.
 “I think it’s how most people imagine their ‘winter wonderland’ trip.
 It’s all frozen waterfalls, snowy solitude, cozy fireside moments and snow hanging thick from the evergreen forests.”

-To help you make the most of your time, here are eight of the region’s most exhilarating, exclusive and unique experiences — from dog sledding and ice walking, to heli tours and hidden-gem pubs.
+To help you make the most of your time in the Canadian Rockies, here are some of the region’s most exhilarating, exclusive and unique experiences — from dog sledding and ice walking, to heli tours and hidden-gem pubs.
 Personalize your Canadian rail vacation with one or more of these Rocky Mountain activities when you book with Fresh Tracks Canada.

 Couple sitting with snowshoes looking out into the mountain scenery